pism/pism/doc/sphinx/climate_forcing/surface.rst

        :cite:`Zeitzetal2021` and :cite:`CalovGreve05`)

    * - `c_1`
-     - Tuning parameter that controls the slope in the temperature-driven melt contribution (:config:`surface.debm_simple.c1`)
+     - Tuning parameter that controls the slope in the model of the temperature influence on melt
+       (:config:`surface.debm_simple.c1`)

    * - `c_2`
-     - Tuning parameter that controls the intercept in the temperature-driven melt contribution (:config:`surface.debm_simple.c2`)
+     - Tuning parameter that controls the intercept in the model of the temperature influence on melt (:config:`surface.debm_simple.c2`)

    * - `\rho_w`
      - Fresh water density (:config:`constants.fresh_water.density`)